Ceylon (programming language)

 The name "Ceylon" is an oblique reference to Java, in that Java and Sri Lanka, formerly known as Ceylon, are islands known for growth and export of coffee and tea.

 In August 2017, Ceylon was donated to the Eclipse Foundation.
 Development slowed down and finally stopped in 2020.
 In April 2023, Eclipse Foundation declared the termination of the transition.

 Language features

 Ceylon is heavily influenced by Java's syntax, but adds many new features.

 Type system

 One of the most novel aspects of Ceylon compared to Java is its type system.
-Ceylon foregoes Java's primitive types and boxing in favor of a type system composed entirely of first-class objects.
-While this may cause boxing overhead in some situations, it makes the type system more uniform.
+Ceylon omits Java's primitive data types and boxing in favor of a type system composed of first-class objects only.
+This makes the type system more uniform, but can cause boxing overhead in some situations.

-Ceylon allows for union and intersection types, in a similar fashion to TypeScript, Whiley and FLOW, which in fact, took the idea from Ceylon.
+Ceylon allows for union and intersection types, in a similar way to TypeScript, Whiley, and FLOW, which copied the idea from Ceylon.

 Union types, written A|B, allow a variable to have more than one type.
 The following example shows a Ceylon function which may take either an integer or a string: